KasparEtter/ef1p/pages/email/email.md

 ```

 <figcaption markdown="span">
-How a `Return-Path` header looks like.
+How a `Return-Path` header field looks like.
 </figcaption>
 </figure>